“The thermodynamic punishment must fit the structural crime.”

 Research Scope:

-To develop and document complex oxide, carbide and nitride thermochemical and thermophysical properties under extreme conditions for next-generation space exploration materials.
+To develop and document actinide, oxide, carbide, nitride and di-boride thermochemical and thermophysical properties under extreme conditions for next-generation space exploration materials.
 This leads to 4 key integrated fundamental research themes: (i) Material Synthesis, (ii) Crystallography, (iii) Calorimetry and (iv) CALPHAD.
-These themes are related to 2 key research initiatives: (i) Materials Design and (ii) Materials Discovery.
+These themes are related to 2 key research initiatives: (i) Fundamental and (ii) Applied.
 These initiatives will work to support the key objective of materials to support space exploration, hypersonic platforms and nuclear fission/fusion reactors.

 Research Themes: